-(a) ORS 279B.040 does not apply to the Port of Portland because the Port is not a state contracting agency.
-The Port has enacted this rule voluntarily, in lieu of ORS 279B.040.

-(b) Except as provided in subsection (c) below, the Port shall not accept a bid or proposal to provide goods or services in a given procurement from a bidder or proposer that has provided meaningful advice or assistance to the Port in developing specifications, a scope or statement of work, an invitation to bid, a request for proposals, or other solicitation documents for that procurement, whether through contract or as an unpaid service.

-(c) The Port's Manager of Contracts & Procurement may grant an exception to the prohibition set forth in subsection (b) above if the Manager determines, based upon a written application from the Port representative promoting the procurement, that accepting the bid or proposal:

-(i) is the only practicable way to procure the goods or services;

-(ii) is: (1) unlikely to encourage favoritism in awarding the contract or to substantially diminish competition in awarding the contract; and (2) reasonably expected to result in substantial cost savings to the Port or the public; or

-(iii) otherwise substantially promotes the public interest in a manner that could not be practicably realized by complying with the prohibition described in subsection (b) above.
+- (a) ORS 279B.040 does not apply to the Port of Portland because the Port is not a state contracting agency.
+The Port has enacted this rule voluntarily, in lieu of ORS 279B.040. - (b) Except as provided in subsection (c) below, the Port shall not accept a bid or proposal to provide goods or services in a given procurement from a bidder or proposer that has provided meaningful advice or assistance to the Port in developing specifications, a scope or statement of work, an invitation to bid, a request for proposals, or other solicitation documents for that procurement, whether through contract or as an unpaid service. - (c) The Port's Manager of Contracts & Procurement may grant an exception to the prohibition set forth in subsection (b) above if the Manager determines, based upon a written application from the Port representative promoting the procurement, that accepting the bid or proposal: - (i) is the only practicable way to procure the goods or services; - (ii) is: (1) unlikely to encourage favoritism in awarding the contract or to substantially diminish competition in awarding the contract; and (2) reasonably expected to result in substantial cost savings to the Port or the public; or - (iii) otherwise substantially promotes the public interest in a manner that could not be practicably realized by complying with the prohibition described in subsection (b) above.

-(d) Any application for an exception under subsection (c) above must include detailed written findings supporting the request.

-(e) For purposes of this rule, "meaningful advice or assistance" means advice or assistance that could give the consultant or contractor who advised or assisted in development of the procurement's solicitation documents either a genuine or perceived competitive advantage over other potential bidders or proposers.
+- (d) Any application for an exception under subsection (c) above must include detailed written findings supporting the request. - (e) For purposes of this rule, "meaningful advice or assistance" means advice or assistance that could give the consultant or contractor who advised or assisted in development of the procurement's solicitation documents either a genuine or perceived competitive advantage over other potential bidders or proposers.

 279B.045 Contractor warranty and covenant concerning tax law compliance.
 Every public contract that is subject to this chapter must include a representation and warranty from the contractor that the contractor has complied with the tax laws of this state or a political subdivision of this state, including but not limited to ORS 305.620 and ORS chapters 316, 317 and 318.
-The public contract must also require a covenant from the contractor to continue to comply with the tax laws of this state or a political subdivision of this state before the contractor executed the public contract or during the term of the public contract is a default for which a contracting agency may terminate the public contract and seek damages and other relief available under the terms of the public contract or under applicable law.
+The public contract must also require a covenant from the contractor to continue to comply with the tax laws of this state or a political subdivision of this state during the term of the public contract and provide that a contractor's failure to comply with the tax laws of this state or a political subdivision of this state before the contractor executed the public contract or during the term of the public contract is a default for which a contracting agency may terminate the public contract and seek damages and other relief available under the terms of the public contract or under applicable law.
 [2015 c.539 §3]